telekom-security/tpotce/README.md

   - Fixed error in Suricata where path for reference.config changed.
 - **Release Cycle**
   - As far as possible we will integrate changes now faster into the master branch, eliminating the need for monolithic releases.
 The update feature will be continuously improved on that behalf.
 However this might not account for all feature changes.
-- **SISSDEN Opt-In**
+- **HPFEEDS Opt-In**
-  - If you want to share your T-Pot data with [SISSDEN](https://sissden.eu) you can do so by creating an account at the SISSDEN portal and run `sissden_optin.sh` on T-Pot.
+  - If you want to share your T-Pot data with a 3rd party HPFEEDS broker such as [SISSDEN](https://sissden.eu) you can do so by creating an account at the SISSDEN portal and run `hpfeeds_optin.sh` on T-Pot.
 - **Update Feature**
   - For the ones who like to live on the bleeding edge of T-Pot development there is now an update script available in `/opt/tpot/update.sh`.
   - This feature is beta and is mostly intended to provide you with the latest development advances without the need of reinstalling T-Pot.